MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 The Amazon Frustration Free Setup (FFS) for Wi-Fi devices is called [**Wi-Fi Simple Setup** (WSS)](https://developer.amazon.com/docs/frustration-free-setup/understand-wi-fi-simple-setup.html), it is designed to provision the new Wi-Fi devices to the Home network without any user interaction.

 The Amazon FFS (Wi-Fi Simple Setup) requires,
-- A device [pre-attested] (https://developer.amazon.com/docs/frustration-free-setup/provisionee-manufacturing.html#requesting-a-dak-from-amazon) to users Amazon Account
+- A device(PIC32MZ-W1 / WFI32E01), [pre-attested](https://developer.amazon.com/docs/frustration-free-setup/provisionee-manufacturing.html#requesting-a-dak-from-amazon) to users Amazon Account
 - At least one [Amazon Provisionee device](https://developer.amazon.com/docs/frustration-free-setup/understanding-ffs.html#testing-your-device) connected to internet
 - Wi-Fi credentials must be available at Amazon Wi-Fi Locker